Institute for Hospitality and Tourism Research

 The Institute for Hospitality and Tourism Research was established to connect with industry and enhance our reputation beyond education and skill focused training.
 Our focus has been to work with industry partners to conduct applied research projects that provide our students with opportunities to learn and grow.
 This website will give you an indication of our varied research activities.

-“Our mission is to facilitate and conduct research of scholarly value and significance to the tourism and hospitality field, and to mobilize knowledge through traditional and nontraditional channels to reach academic, student, and professional audiences, which enhance the research reputation and impact of Ryerson University, particularly in the tourism and hospitality field.”
+“Our mission is to facilitate and conduct research of both scholarly value and significance to the tourism and hospitality field.
+We will mobilize knowledge to enhance the research reputation and impact of Ryerson University, particularly in the tourism and hospitality field.”

 If you have questions or are interested in learning more about the research institute, please feel free to drop us a note or call.

 VIEW OUR FACULTY

 The Ted Rogers Institute for Tourism and Hospitality Research actively recruits and employs students while they are completing their Bachelor of Commerce in Hospitality and Tourism Management.
 Above and beyond our responsibility to be a high quality employer, it is our goal to mentor and develop future thought leaders for our industry.
 Our mentorship does not end after they graduate and we continue to be in touch with them throughout their careers.